enzet/map-machine/README.md

 ### Example ###

-Create a minimal amount of tiles that cover specified boundary box for zoom levels 16, 17, 18, and 19:
+Create a minimal amount of tiles that cover specified bounding box for zoom levels 16, 17, 18, and 19:

 ```shell
 map-machine tile -b 2.364,48.854,2.367,48.857 -z 16-19